Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

         embed = discord.Embed(title=colour.name, colour=colour.value)
         await interaction.response.send_message(embed=embed)

-On the client:
+On the client, after syncing:

 .. image:: /images/guide/app_commands/colour_command_preview.png
     :width: 400

-discord.py also supports 2 other pythonic ways of adding choices to a command, shown :func:`here <discord.app_commands.choices>` in the reference.
+Choices can also be set in two other pythonic ways (:class:`~typing.Literal` typehints and from the values in an :class:`~enum.Enum`)

+:func:`Jump <discord.app_commands.choices>` to the reference for more info and code examples!

 .. _guide_slash_commands_autocompletion: